Consulting or agreed upon procedures–which should a CPA use?

-If the answer to these questions is yes, then you probably will use the AUP option.
+If the answer to these questions is yes, then use the AUP option.

-If there is no third party relying on the information, then the consulting arrangement may be better.
-It definitely allows the CPA more flexibility in meeting the needs of the client.
-But always ask “who will receive the report?”
+If there is no third party relying on the information, then a consulting engagement may be better.
+But always ask, “Who will receive the report?”
 The CPA needs to know who will read and potentially place reliance upon the report.

 AUP Procedures (Not Appropriate and Appropriate)

-The key consideration for the CPA performing an AUP is specificity.
+The key consideration in performing an AUP is specificity.